TrailTrek How-to: Whitemud Ravine North

 Parking: Parking lot at Alfred H. Savage Centre

-Whitemud Ravine is a nature reserve in the heart of the city
+Whitemud Ravine is a nature reserve in the heart of the city.

 The trail features several boardwalks and bridges to help navigate over the winding creek.